David-Desmaisons/Vue.Isotope/README.md

 Required: `true`<br>

 Array to be synchronized with drag-and-drop.
 Typically same array as refrenced by inner element v-for directive.<br>
-Note that draggabe component can be used with a list prop

 ##### options
 Type: `Object`<br>